Are Cockroaches Dangerous? Health Risks & Safety Concerns

 Allergens, Asthma, and Indoor Air Quality

 If you’re sensitized, exposure can spark sneezing, itchy eyes, runny nose, and postnasal drip, and it can worsen wheezing, chest tightness, coughing, and shortness of breath.
+In some people, exposure also causes skin rashes and reactions — especially in children with existing eczema or sensitive skin.
+Even dead cockroach parts and residues trigger reactions.
+Cross-reactivity with dust mites and shrimp can broaden your allergy profile.

 Early-life exposure matters: contact in the first three months raises the risk of recurrent wheeze and later asthma.
+Urban, lower-income homes face higher levels; in cities like New York, sensitization roughly doubles childhood asthma.
+Bedroom exposure is especially impactful due to prolonged overnight contact with allergen-laden bedding and furniture.

-Where and Why Infestations Happen
+Where and Why Cockroach Infestations Happen

 Food, Moisture, Shelter

-When food, moisture, and shelter line up, infestations take root fast.
+When food, moisture, and shelter line up, cockroach infestations take root fast.
 You create the invitation with crumbs, greasy residues, and dishes crusted with leftovers.
 Open pet bowls overnight and unsealed, overflowing trash give cockroaches dependable meals.
 Secure receptacles deter cockroaches by keeping trash cans and bags sealed to prevent access.

 High-Risk Indoor Areas